chinedufn/skeletal-animation-system/README.md

 Default: `{}`

-TODO: Link to collada-dae-parser README on keyframes
+TODO: Link to collada-dae-parser README on keyframes for more info, but also put an example here

 ##### jointNums

 Type: `Array`

+An array of joint indices that you would like to interpolate.

+Say your model has 4 joints.
+To interpolate the entire model you would pass in [0, 1, 2, 3].
+To only interpolate two of the joints you might pass in [0, 2], or any desired combination.

+These joint indices are based on the order of the joints in your `keyframes`

 ##### blendFunction